jnishii/docker-gym-nongpu/README.md

-# Docker image for RL on OpenAI Gym with Jupyter
+# Docker image for joining OpenAI Gym with Jupyter

 ## About